Vercel vs Netlify

 - Which is better for actively deploying and configuring sites?

-- Netlify, whose server is action-forward: create, deploy, and manage projects, env vars, forms, and access controls.
-Vercel's server leans toward inspecting deployments, pulling runtime logs, and docs search.
+- Both can deploy.
+Netlify's server is the broader operate surface: create, deploy, and manage projects, env vars, forms, and access controls.
+Vercel's server also deploys with deploy_to_vercel, runs the Vercel CLI, and buys domains, alongside inspecting deployments, pulling runtime logs, and docs search; Netlify simply exposes more project and configuration management.